 Edibles are one of the most popular ways to medicate.
 These days they come in an array of doses and types, from your traditional brownies to sushi.
 Yet, while edibles do offer a unique way to get your daily dose of THC, they certainly have their drawbacks.

 For one, edibles can take forever to kick in.
 And once their effects do finally hit, the high can often be way too intense, especially if you are an inexperienced consumer.
 As mentioned above, the intensity of an edible high is thanks to the conversion of THC to the more psychoactive 11-hydroxy-THC.

 One solution, if you like the experience of edibles but not the unpredictability of them, is weed drinks.
 Drinkable weed comes in all sorts of varieties, from G Drinks Lemonade to MONK Drinking Botanicals.
-While cannabis-infused beverages can still produce an incredibly potent high, the effects come on quickly and their dosages are a little more reliable.
+While cannabis-infused beverages can still produce an incredibly potent high (prepare yourself for the high thoughts), the effects come on quickly and their dosages are a little more reliable.

 For some folks, it might only take around thirty minutes after chowing down on a marijuana brownie to start noticing the buzz, depending on factors such as metabolism, genetics, and the state of your digestive tract.
 Other herbivores, however, could be sitting around waiting for up to two hours before they feel anything from an edible at all.
 The slow reaction time of edibles can be quite an inconvenience, especially for patients seeking fast relief.

 Infused drinks are an excellent alternative.
 They have one major leg-up over more traditional edibles: they’re liquid.
 When solid food goes through the digestive system, gastric juices transform it into as much of a liquid as possible.
 Beverages, however, are already liquid.
 This means that they are digested more quickly and compounds like THC or CBD are more easily absorbed into the bloodstream.